robinbryce/benchblock/README.md

 [![Load test one configuration for each consensus alg](https://github.com/robinbryce/benchblock/actions/workflows/loadtest-each-consensus.yaml/badge.svg)](https://github.com/robinbryce/benchblock/actions/workflows/loadtest-each-consensus.yaml)

-Tools to explore the performance characteristics of different etherum/quorum private network deployments.
+Tools to explore the behaviour and performance of different etherum/quorum private network deployments.
 Emphasis is given to fast creation and re-configuration of different shaped networks.

+Why benchblock ?
+A rubber bench block is typically placed on a work bench to absorb the shock of working metal or wire with a hammer.
 Read "bench" as in work/bench rather than bench/mark.

 Features